joho/7XX-rfc/readme.md

     - 785 - TPS Cover Sheet not attached
   * 79X - Internet crashed
     - 797 - This is the last page of the Internet.
 Go back
+    - 798 - Segata Sanshiro came back and there is no more Sega
     - 799 - End of the world